 The whole-of-business innovation concept is based on holistic thinking about ongoing competitiveness and market relevance of a business.
 As the ‘big’ business continues to rationalize, i.e. the job growth from this sector is close to negative, we need to focus on the 80/20 principle and apply it to Australian SMEs.
 This is were the future prosperity of this country is, including smart job creation and sustainable economic strength.
 But we need to get a few things RIGHT!

 Since 2007 InnoFuture has been evangelizing business innovation trends and knowledge, sharing global insights from innovative leaders.
 But it’s not enough.
 Australia is way behind where we should be in competing globally.
 Yes, globally.
 Today, competitors in every area of activity are sailing, like a great flotilla, towards our shores.
 The ability to compete globally in order to beat competition on our own turf, is the only way to survival.

 What is Mittelstand?

 Recently I attended a German-Australian business conference in Melbourne, intrigued by the promised presentation on the German Mittelstand [read ‘mittel-shtaand’], a type of business that, through their high concentration in Germany, account for the global success of that country’s economy.

-Together with the big household brands, including four of the world’s best known luxury cars: Benz, BMW, Audi and Porsche, they reinforce the reputation of German brand culture.
-It stands for quality and reliability, it delivers Value, and, commands and justifies the premium price – no questions asked.
+Together with the big household brands, including four of the world’s best known luxury cars: Benz, BMW, Audi and Porsche, the Mittelstand companies reinforce the reputation of German brand culture.
+It stands for quality and reliability, it delivers value and commands and justifies the premium price.
+No questions asked.

 A special term, the Hidden Champions, has been coined for this business phenomenon by Professor Hermann Simon.
 Simon has published over 30 books in 25 languages, including Power Pricing (New York 1997), Manage for Profit, Not for Market Share (Boston 2006), and Beat the Crisis (New York 2010).